 - Other non-residential buildings

-So it’s very likely that your business qualifies for the full accelerated deduction.
+So it’s very likely that your business qualifies for the full accelerated generator tax deduction.

 2. What Projects Qualify for the Accelerated Deduction?